-When it comes to catheters, no particular type or size will work for everyone.
-We recommend that you reach out to your healthcare provider for medical advice on your specific needs and condition, and what kind of catheter is ideal for you.
+No particular type or size works for everyone when it comes to catheters.
+We recommend that you reach out to your healthcare provider for medical advice about your specific needs and condition and decide which type of catheter is ideal for you.

-Whether you are new to catheterization or are a current catheter user, Aeroflow has products specifically for the male anatomy and the support to keep you worry-free.
-Our Continence Care Specialists are happy to discuss male catheters with you, help you find the perfect catheter, and provide samples to ensure we get it right.
-Give us a call at 844-276-5588 or email us at email@example.com, and we will be happy to assist you.
+Whether you are new to catheterization or are a current catheter user, Aeroflow provides products specifically for the male anatomy and support to keep you worry-free.

 Types of Catheters for Men

-- Intermittent - an uncoated single-use catheter that requires lubrication to be applied before use.
+- Intermittent: An uncoated, single-use catheter that requires lubrication before use.

-- Coudé tip - a catheter that has a bent or curved tip to assist with insertion around narrower areas or blockages.
-Most coudé catheters will have a colored stripe or raised surface, to indicate the position of the coudé tip.
-Coudé tip catheters are ideal for individuals who experience discomfort while using a straight catheter or that have either had prostate surgery or find it difficult to navigate around their enlarged prostate.
+- Coudé tip: A catheter with a bent or curved tip to assist with insertion around narrower areas or blockages.
+Most coudé tip catheters have a colored stripe or raised surface to indicate the position of the coudé tip.
+This type of catheter is ideal for individuals who experience discomfort while using straight catheters, have undergone prostate surgery, or find it difficult to navigate around their enlarged prostate.

-- Pre-lubricated/Hydrophilic catheters - or coated catheters come pre-lubricated for easier use and to help prevent Urinary Tract Infections (UTIs).
+- Pre-lubricated/Hydrophilic: Coated catheters that come pre-lubricated for easier use and help to prevent Urinary Tract Infections (UTIs).

-- Indwelling urinary catheter/Foley catheter - a closed sterile system catheter with a retention balloon inserted to keep the catheter in the bladder.
+- Indwelling urinary/Foley: A closed sterile system catheter with a retention balloon inserted to keep the catheter in the bladder.

-- External catheter- also called a condom catheter, fits over the penis and is attached to a tube that drains into a collection bag or leg bag.
+- External/ Condom: This type of catheter fits over the penis and is attached to a tube that drains into a collection bag or leg bag.

 Step 2: Wash Your Hands.
-To decrease the risk of infection, it is very important to make sure your hands are clean by washing them with soap and sterile water, or a moist towelette, before beginning self-catheterization.
+It’s essential to make sure your hands are clean to decrease the risk of infection.
+Before beginning self-catheterization, wash your hands with soap and sterile water or a moist towelette.

 Step 3: Stop and Look at Your Catheter.
-Before you use your catheter, make sure that none of the packaging has been previously opened or damaged.
+Before you use your catheter, make sure that the packaging hasn’t been previously opened or damaged.

 Step 5: Make Sure Your Bladder is Empty.
 When urine stops flowing, slowly begin to pull the catheter out of your urethra to make sure your bladder drains completely.